 This glamping experience is for adults only, and makes the ideal couples escape for a weekend.
 This is definitely our kind of roughing it.

-This is just a few of some of our favourite places to stay, but don’t forget there are all kinds of different and interesting hotel, bed-and-breakfast and self-catering options to explore on Airbnb, as well as at the Orange360 and Visit NSW websites.
+These are just a few of some of our favourite places to stay but don’t forget there are all kinds of different and interesting hotels, bed-and-breakfast and self-catering options to explore on Airbnb, as well as at the Orange360 and Visit NSW websites.